ADMINISTRATION AND PLANNING

 After obtaining a B.A. in Art History and Magazine Journalism from Syracuse University and working in PR/Communications at The Museum of the City of New York and SIRIUS Satellite Radio (now SIRIUS XM), Rebecca completed an M.A. in Mental Health and Wellness at New York University.
 From there, she worked at Pace University, career counseling undergraduates, graduate students, and alumni, and instructed on career-related topics at schools including NYU.
 Rebecca is a member of professional organizations, including the National Career Development Association, and a volunteer with one of her favorite non-profits, City Harvest.

 Alicia joined the undergraduate counseling team in March of 2012, and is committed to helping students prepare for and develop their career plans through one-on-one counseling and group programming.
-She is currently earning her Masters in Higher and Postsecondary Education from Teachers College at Columbia University.
 She previously was a member of the Center’s employer relations team, working to connect students and employers through the on-campus recruiting program, LionSHARE job database and large-scale events.

 Alicia began her career in public relations at a mid-sized New York PR firm.
 It was during this time that she led her company’s internship program, sparking her desire to work with students to help them pursue their career goals.
-A graduate from Marist College with a Bachelors degree in communications, she likes to spend time crafting, cooking and enjoying the city.
+She holds a Masters in Higher and Postsecondary Education from Teachers College at Columbia University and a Bachelors in Communications from Marist College, and likes to spend time crafting, cooking and enjoying the city.

 GRADUATE STUDENT CAREER DEVELOPMENT